-The above suggested examples of potential Cultural Routes match the minimal interventions done to the area.
-In the case of the Albanian Rivera, the study focuses on sustainable growth based on a sustainable tourism, which means a low-impact development of infrastructures and facilities for a tourism which will respect both local people and travelers, foster cultural tourism by its cultural heritage and the environment.
+The suggested examples above of potential Cultural Routes match the minimal interventions done to the area.
+In the case of the Albanian Rivera, the study focuses on sustainable growth based on a sustainable tourism, which means a lowimpact development of infrastructures and facilities for a tourism which will respect both local people and travelers, foster cultural tourism by its cultural heritage and the environment.
 Moreover, the study also focuses on further rebranding the area by initiating the inclusion of a yearly calendar where the concepts of creative, gastronomic, and religious tourism can attract visitors all over the year.